openmrs/openmrs-core/liquibase/README.md

 * `org/openmrs/liquibase/updates/liquibase-update-to-latest-4.8.x.xml` contains database changes introduced by OpenMRS 4.8.x

 ### Further Liquibase files
+The folder `openmrs-core/api/src/main/resources` contains further Liquibase files:
+* `liquibase-schema-only.xml` references the latest snapshot file for creating the OpenMRS schema and continues to be used by other OpenMRS projects, e.g. openmrs-standalone.
+* `liquibase-core-data.xml` references the latest snapshot file for OpenMRS data and continues to be used by other OpenMRS projects, e.g. openmrs-standalone.
+* `liquibase-update-to-latest.xml` references the latest update file for the OpenMRS database and continues to be used by other OpenMRS projects, e.g. openmrs-standalone.
-* `liquibase-update-to-latest.xml` is used by integration tests and includes references to multiple `org/openmrs/liquibase/updates/liquibase-update-to-latest-a.b.x.xml` files.
+* `liquibase-update-to-latest-from-1.9.x.xml` is used by integration tests and includes references to multiple `org/openmrs/liquibase/updates/liquibase-update-to-latest-a.b.x.xml` files.

 * `liquibase-empty-changelog.xml` is used as a default Liquibase file by the org.openmrs.util.DatabaseUpdater class.